davidthorn/SimpleHydrationTracker/plan.md

 Completed:
 - Added protocol-backed reminder service using Apple notification APIs.
 - Added cadence logic for gentle reminder spacing and rescheduling.
+- Added permission status mapping for notDetermined/denied/authorized/provisional states.

 Verification:
 - Reminder schedule requests can be created and refreshed from settings changes.
+- Permission request path works, and denied/restricted states can be surfaced to UI components.
 ```

 ### Task 6.3 - Settings child routes implementation